 I came from a more conservative, Midwestern upbringing where sex just wasn't talked about much.
 As a fundamental human need though, encountering questions on my own sexuality was pretty inevitable.

-In my mid-20s, I got the opportunity to sell intimacy products direct in at-home parties to women all around the country.
+In my mid-20s, I got the opportunity to sell intimacy products direct in at-home parties around the country.
 I realized that I was far from the only one who felt uncertain and had questions about sex—and we needed far better resources than what was out there to answer them.

 That's a big part of why I founded Lioness, and what inspires us to create products today.

 Our mission is to empower people to learn more about their own bodies and to break longstanding taboos around sexual pleasure

-Our all-star technologists and designers are pushing boundaries to help women have products for sexual wellness they deserve.
+Our all-star technologists and designers are pushing boundaries to help people have products for sexual wellness that they deserve.

 Click here to read the Like a Boss Girls Interview with Liz and Anna!

 I’ll be honest, I felt a lot of guilt and shame around my own body until just about 3 years ago.
 Who knew with my mechanical engineering skills, I have the power to change that for myself and other women?